 How to Open a Coverdell ESA Plan Account

 Coverdell ESA plans can be opened at almost any brokerage firm or bank.
 You will need the SSN of the beneficiary to open the account as well as other personal information, including name, date of birth, address, and possibly other information, depending on where you open the account.

 Coverdell ESA contributions can be invested in a wide range of investments, so the best course of action is to determine the type of investment that is appropriate for your needs, then find a broker, bank, or investment firm that can help you meet those needs.
 You will want to look at things such as:

 - Fees.
 You want to minimize investment transaction fees, custodial fees, annual fees, or other fees

 - Investment options.
 Do they offer mutual funds, index funds, stocks, bonds, CDs, etc.?

 - Other account features.
 Can you link your account to a savings account, or other account, etc.

-Many other brokerages and mutual fund houses also offer Coverdell ESA plans.
+You can open a Coverdell ESA plan at a variety of locations.
 You may find it best to work with the investment firm that handles most of your current investments, or you may find it better to work with a new company if they offer better rates or investment options.
 As always, shop around for your needs.